apokroy/SlickGrid/README.md

 # Welcome to SlickGrid

-Find documentation and examples in [the wiki](https://github.com/mleibman/SlickGrid/wiki).
+Find documentation and examples in [the wiki](https://github.com/apokroy/SlickGrid/wiki).

-**UPDATE:  March 5th, 2014 - I have too many things going on in my life right now to really give SlickGrid support and development the time and attention it deserves.
-I am not stopping it, but I will most likely be unresponsive for some time.
-Sorry.**

 ## SlickGrid is an advanced JavaScript grid/spreadsheet component